-In a county like India where safety seems much of a privilege then a right, these safety tips should kept in mind not just for long journeys but also for travel to work and back.
+In a county like India where safety seems much of privilege than a right, these safety tips should be kept in mind not just for long journeys but also for travel to work and back.
 It can also come in handy if you are working a night-shift or in an unknown place.

 If you make an itinerary or have a plan in mind, share it with someone so they know where you are and where you are going to be.
 It makes it easier to contact you as well as know where you would be on any given day.

 I know it sounds cliché but pepper-spray really comes handy, especially when it comes to self-defense.
 You can find this at any local chemist.
 While travelling one is always exposed to the unknown and being ready for it is good.

 4. Pack Light